ytsaurus/ytsaurus/yt/docs/en/_includes/faq/_includes/faq-dynamic-tables.md

 #### **Q: When working with dynamic tables from Python API or C++ API, I get the "Sticky transaction 1935-3cb03-4040001-e8723e5a is not found" error, what should I do?**

 **A:** The answer depends on how the transactions are used.
 If a master transaction is used, then this is a pointless action and you must set the query outside the transaction.
 To do this, you can either create a separate client or explicitly specify that the query must be run under a null transaction (`with client.Transaction(transaction_id="0-0-0-0"): ...`).
 Full use of tablet transactions in Python API is only possible via RPC-proxy (`yt.config['backend'] = 'rpc'`).
-Use of tablet transactions via HTTP is impossible in the current implementation.
-In this case,  write to yt@ and describe your task.
+Use of tablet transactions via HTTP is currently not supported. {% if audience == "internal" %}You might want to send an email to "yt@" and describe your case.{% endif %}

 ------
 #### **Q: When writing to a dynamic table, the "Node is out of tablet memory; all writes disabled" or "Active store is overflown, all writes disabled" error occurs.
 What does it mean and how should I deal with it?**